 What Comprises Your Thesis

-Your Honors thesis is fulfilled by completing original scholarly work through either an individualized HNRS 4100 section or a capstone project or course within your major.
+Your Honors thesis is fulfilled by completing original scholarly work through either an individualized HNRS 4100 section or a thesis-equivalent project or course within your major.
 In either case, you are expected to produce an artifact that reports on or represents the work performed for the option that applies to you.
 Examples include a scholarly paper, a screenplay, a recital or other live performance, a work of art, or an open source hardware/software project.

 This work has been mentored and graded by a faculty advisor who was formally identified prior to starting your project.
 For HNRS 4100, this faculty member served as the instructor for your individualized section of that course.
-For capstone projects within your major, this faculty member served as the instructor for that capstone course.
+For thesis-equivalent projects within your major, this faculty member served as the instructor for that course.
 In either case, your faculty advisor is asked to grade and sign off on the final version of your thesis.

 How to Start Your Thesis Work